Masorad/bdd_test/README.md

 # run tests
 docker run -it --rm --sig-proxy=true -e BEEDRIVER_CONFIG='custom_config' --pid=host --link seleniumhub --net bddtests_default -v $PWD:/var/app -w'/var/app' bddtests_gherkin
 ```

+## CI automation

+When automating BDD testing using docker, it is neccessary to wait until all
+Chrome nodes are registered in Selenium Hub.
+If there are no registered nodes,
+tests will fail.